KasaBoushi779/Temporary-Name/doc/01-component-brainstorming/01-component-brainstorming.md

       Answer, explain, and give at least one example:
       - Yes.
 With previousSong() I will basically reverse what unqueue() does and add a song to the front of the queue by cycling through the whole thing via unqueue(), queue(), and a reserve data structure.

-- Component Design #2: Music Database
+- Component Design #2: MusicDatabase
   - **Description**:
     - A program that models a database of music, and which can optionally load data from .csv file or print its currently stored data to a .csv file.